Verbs after “to” are not always in the infinitive form; sometimes they need “-ing” instead

 OTHER VERBS THAT TAKE “to” + “-ing”

-The preposition to gives similar problems in a few other English verbs of a mostly prepositional nature.
+All of the groups contain a few verbs with to that could give the same problems as LOOK FORWARD TO.
 One of the most confusing for speakers whose mother tongue is not English is BE USED TO (actually the verb BE followed by the adjective USED and the preposition TO), which expresses the meaning of familiarity and conquered difficulty, as in this example:

 (f) Children in nurseries are used to seeing less of their parents.

-Errors with BE USED TO (DO)ING come from the fact that English also has the verbs USED TO (DO), expressing a repeated past practice that has now stopped, and BE USED (TO DO), the passive of the ordinary verb USE (meaning “be employed”) combined with an optional TO showing purpose or function (see 60.
+Errors with BE USED TO come from the fact that English also has the verbs USED TO (DO), expressing a repeated past practice that has now stopped, and BE USED (TO DO), the passive of the ordinary verb USE (meaning “be employed”) combined with an optional TO showing purpose or function (see 60.
 Purpose Sentences with “for” and 119.
 BE before a “to” Verb).
 Compare:

 (g) Children used to see less of their parents than they do now.

 (h) Children in nurseries are used (in order) to train teachers.

 The first of these is about a past habit (children seeing less of their parents) that has now stopped.
 The idea of overcoming difficulty is totally absent.
 The second is about a particular purpose involving nursery children.

 A further possible reason for misuse of BE USED TO (+ -ing) is the fact that USED TO lacks a present tense form, making it easy to think wrongly that BE USED TO is this form.
 A present meaning of USED TO must instead be expressed by some such means as the adverb regularly plus an ordinary present tense verb (regularly see).
 You could even use the past tense form (regularly saw) in place of used to see in (g).